tkellen/infrastructure/README.md

 ### What is this?
 This repository contains the configuration for just about every web property I maintain personally.
-There is a separate terraform state for each under `terraform/states`.
+There is a separate "terraform" for each under `terraform/states/`.

 ### Commands Available
-The most common lifecycle commands `init`, `plan`, `apply` have been aliased in the provided Makefile.
-If more complex management is needed, simply `cd` into the appropriate `terraform/state/` folder and run terraform directly.
+The most common lifecycle commands `init`, `plan`, and `apply` have been aliased in the project's Makefile.
+If more complex management is needed, just `cd` into the appropriate `terraform/state/` folder and run terraform directly.

 #### make [state]-init